nd1012/CSV-Parser/CSV-Parser DocFx/index.md

 - If the stream should be left open (default is `false`)
 - Buffer size in bytes (number of bytes that need to include all header columns, default is 80K)
 - Chunk size in bytes (for filling the buffer, default is 4K)
+- Desired row offset (zero based index of the first row to include in the result)
+- Maximum number of rows to include in the result (beginning from the row offset)

+### CSV table result

 The resulting CSV table object holds the parsed table data: